-The UAE was one of 40 countries to participate in the White House Leaders Summit on Climate in April 2021, where the UAE and the US announced the Agriculture Innovation Mission for Climate (AIM for Climate).
+The UAE and US lead the Agriculture Innovation Mission for Climate (AIM for Climate), an initiative to accelerate agricultural innovation and assist subsistence farmers suffering from climate change effects.
 The joint initiative, which officially launched at COP26, has a growing coalition of support from over 40 countries and more than 180 non-government partners.
-AIM for Climate has already raised \$4 billion of increased investment, with a goal of doubling that investment to \$8 billion by COP27 in November

-2022, to accelerate innovation for climate-smart agriculture and food systems over the next five years.
+AIM for Climate has already raised \$8 billion to accelerate innovation for climate-smart agriculture and food systems over the next five years.